How to. . .

 Patriot Port is an important resource for curriculum students.
 This resource provides students with access to their unofficial transcript, course grades, etc. Students can also access information that is critical for program completion.
 Students are also given the option to register online through Patriot Port once they have met with an advisor.
 Advising is not required for non-degree seeking (Special Credit) students.

 You can (login not required):

 Search for sections

-- From any Isothermal Community College webpage, choose the Patriot Port logo from the footer.
+- From any Isothermal Community College website, choose the Patriot Port logo from the footer.

 - Choose the Student tab